 Click OK button and place the object.
 Now you will see the complete 3D object in ArchiCAD.

 Note: It can result bad object position, if you would like to replace these objects with original ArchiCAD GDL Library Parts, because ArchiCAD’s intersection point differs from the original DWG intersection point.
 It can be solved if the DWG block is moved to 0,0,0 location in AutoCad.

-While opening a DWG file, you can select the option to “Convert 3D Solids, Regions and Bodies into GDL objects” in the DWG Translator Settings dialog.
+Upon opening a DWG file, you can select the “Convert 3D Solids, Regions and Bodies into GDL objects” option in the DWG Translator Settings dialog > Open Options.

 In this video by EricBobrow you’ll learn how to import manufacturer components as 3D library parts: